techierathore/ReSizer/README.md

 # ReSizer
-A simple GUI tool to help you manage the images in your cross-platform applications.
+A simple GUI tool to help create the images required for Mobile Apps.
 This tool is inspired by [DownSize](https://github.com/ChaseFlorell/Downsize) infact I am using it's logging and image convertion code, So kind of a new updated version of DownSize.

 ###Contributing###